-(b) Date election is to be held.

-(c) The names of all candidates for nomination for offices to be filled at that election whose petitions have been made and filed as provided by the primary election law and who have not died or removed from their electoral districts
+- (a) The number or name of the precinct and county they are intended for. - (b) Date election is to be held. - (c) The names of all candidates for nomination for offices to be filled at that election whose petitions have been made and filed as provided by the primary election law and who have not died or removed from their electoral districts.